 o Details that need to be amended

-o Contact details of the person requesting the amendment: Name, phone and email address
+o Details of the person requesting the amendment: Name, phone and email address

 For further information about how to pay the Visa Application Charge and other charges in Australian Dollars see how much will my visa application cost